matwilso/matwilso.github.io/_posts/gpt-sim.md

 toc_sticky: true
 ---

->Imagine video-based GPT-X trained on the entirety of YouTube (cooking videos, DIY, home improvement, exercise, sports, gardening, etc), for example.
+>Imagine video-based GPT-X trained on the entirety of YouTube (cooking videos, DIY, home improvement, exercise, sports, gardening, etc).
 This would be a high-fidelity general-purpose prediction model, with generative abilities akin to what we see with GPT3, but in the video domain.
 <br><br>
 What would this enable?
 In robotics?
 In general, for bringing advances in information technology to the world of atoms?